 Is there an industry that’s seen a rockier relationship between physical and digital media than Rock & Roll?
 We don’t think so.
 And although digital may be winning through in terms of how we consume recorded music, live music is all about being there.

 It’s that connection you get through watching an artist do their thing on stage that holds such a magic appeal.
 It’s hard to imagine anything taking its place for fans of the live music experience.

 So what could be more appropriate for promoting live music than something physical?
 A little piece of your creativity, enshrined in print, for your audience to check out or take away with them.

 Whether you’re a solo artist, band member or live music promoter – advertising your event is vital to getting the word out.
 Producing marketing material will be high on your list, so here’s the Solopress guide to promotional print that will have you packing them in.

 Amplify with Flyers

 With your event looming on the calendar, it’s time to start promoting.
 A flyer is the classic piece of marketing collateral to press into the palms of potential gig-goers.

 The local angle is vital when you’re targeting a specific scene.
 You know where your audience comes together in search of evening entertainment.
 You can hit those locations with confidence using flyers.

 Whether you’re organising a rap battle or a tea dance, this lets you focus your efforts in the right cultural and geographical areas.
 A flyer is something for those people to take away and use as a reminder of your upcoming event.

 Did you ever sketch out your band posters as a kid?
 Don’t let that kid down!
-Making that dream a reality could be cheaper than you think with Solopress.
+Making that dream a reality could be cheaper than you think with poster printing from Solopress.